Warm Kale Asparagus Salad

 Learn more about all things Asparagus in my Guide for Home Cooks…

-Here are my best cooking tips to make sure your warm kale and asparagus salad comes out just right.
+Here are my best cooking tips to make sure your salad comes out just right.

 - Pre-cook and shell the eggs – I start mine steaming before I prep anything else so they can cook, cool, and I can peel them for the salad with plenty of time.